 Non-profit?
 Can I make a tax-deductible donation?
 You certainly can!
 You can either drop off your donation at the Playhouse, or mail it.
 Make checks payable to "The Music Box Players".
 We'll gladly give you a receipt on Music Box stationery that will satisfy your accountant.
 Click here for a list of the wonderful and generous donors you'll be joining!

 To be a Music Box Player, do I just make a donation?
-Making a tax-deductible donation of money will make you our friend, will make you our patron and will make you feel good, but it won't make you a Music Box Player.
-Only donating time, by volunteering, either as a cast member, a technical crew member, or even a house staff member for Children's Shows, will make you a Player.
-Then, for low annual dues, you can carry a "Players' Card", which gets you a discount at The Music Box when you're not personally participating.
+Making a tax-deductible donation of money will make you our friend, will make you our patron, and will make you feel good, but it won't always make you a Music Box Player.
+Donating time, by volunteering, either as a cast member, a technical crew member, or even a house staff member for Children's Shows, will make you eligible to be a Player.
+Then, for low annual dues, you can carry a "Players' Card", which gets you a warm feeling and a discount at The Music Box.

 FAQ: About the Music Box Dinner PlayhouseWhat is a "Dinner Show" vs. a "Show Only"?
 A "Dinner Show" ticket permits entry to the auditorium 2 hours before curtain, and reserves a table for you and your party.
 Dinner is served about 90 minutes before curtain.
 (See "What's for dinner?" below.)
 You remain at your table for the show.

 "Show Only" tickets are available one week before opening night, and permit entry to the auditorium only after dinner service has been cleared, about 15 minutes before curtain.
 As the dinner patrons have priority seating, show only patrons are seated along the sides of the auditorium, or at the back row of tables, if available.

 Both "Dinner Show" and "Show Only" patrons are invited to enjoy our cash bar before the show and during intermission.